Manav1712/Manav1712.github.io/_projects/2_project.md

 category: work
 ---

-Literally a project where we tried to classify different kinds of mushrooms.
-For more info, check out this [link] (https://github.com/Manav1712/mushroom-analysis).
+A project where we tried to classify different kinds of mushrooms.
+Completed in May 2024.
+For more info, check out this [link.](https://github.com/Manav1712/mushroom-analysis)